ice-bergtech/kr8/README.md

 * The command `go build` does not start the build:
    * Confirm you are in the correct project directory
    * Make sure your go installation works: `go --version`
+* Linting issues
+   * Linting issues are placed in [docs/lint/kr8-linting](./docs/lint/kr8-linting.txt)
+   * Can temporarily comment out linter checks or add exclusions in `.golangci.yml`

 ## Contributing

 We welcome contributions from the community to enhance **kr8+**.

-Fork the repo in github and send a merge request!
+Fork the repo in github and open a pull request!

 ## License